HDO-PRO/Unofficial-HDO-Box-Repo/README.md

 <details>
 <summary><strong>Is this repository official?</strong></summary>

-No. This is an unofficial, independently maintained community repository.
+No. This is an unofficial, independently maintained community archive.

 It is not affiliated with, connected to, authorized by, endorsed by, or sponsored by OG HDO Box, HDO Box, HDO Pro, or their developers.